 Fishing permits for both areas (A and B) are available from Grossarltal Tourist Office.
 Please note that fishing permits are only issued to guests with a valid Grossarltal Guest Card.

 - 1-day permit: € 60.00

 Fishing packages are offered at the following hotels with their own access to fishing waters:

 Yet another opportunity for fishing presents itself along the Grossarler Ache, from Aubrücke bridge to the river estuary at the Salzach.
 This area is ideal for hobby anglers.

-The fishing waters are diverse –from quick-flowing mountain streams with small rapids, to tranquil sections near the entrance to, and exit from Liechtenstein Gorge.
+The fishing waters are diverse –from quick-flowing mountain streams with small rapids, to tranquil sections near the entrance to, and exit from Liechtensteinklamm.
 Permissible equipment in this area includes 1 rod with barbless hook.
 Live bait and worms are prohibited.
 Fishing is only allowed between sunrise and sunset.

 You may catch 3 salmonids.
 A day permit costs € 24.00, plus € 7.00 for a state license.
 Fishing permits can also be obtained from Grossarltal Tourist Office.